genropy/genropy_saved/docs/genro/components/components/th/th_components.rst

 TableHandler types - introduction
 =================================

     In this section we explain all the TableHandler types.
-They are a different way to show the :ref:`view_data` and the :ref:`data_entry`:
+A TableHandler type is a different way to show the :ref:`view_data` and the :ref:`data_entry`.

+    In particular:

     * :ref:`th_border`: show the ``view-data window`` and the ``data-entry window`` in a single page